rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 ## Cloning The Repos

-Clone adapter git://github.com/rails-sqlserver/activerecord-sqlserver-adapter.git.
-The master branch is the one under development for Rails 3, track the repos 2-3-stable branch for 2.x development.

-The tests of this adapter depend on the existence of the Rails which under the 3.1 version and above is automatically cloned for you with bundler.
+The tests of this adapter depend on the existence of the Rails which are automatically cloned for you with bundler.
 However you can clone Rails from git://github.com/rails/rails.git and set the `RAILS_SOURCE` environment variable so bundler will use another local path instead.

 ```
 $ git clone git://github.com/rails-sqlserver/activerecord-sqlserver-adapter.git
 ```

-Optionally, you an just let bundler do all the work and assuming there is a git tag for the Rails version, you can set `RAILS_VERSION` before bundling.
+Suggest just letting bundler do all the work and assuming there is a git tag for the Rails version, you can set `RAILS_VERSION` before bundling.

 ```
-$ export RAILS_VERSION='3.2.13'
+$ export RAILS_VERSION='4.2.0'
 $ bundle install
 ```